 Other Choices: Another model you won’t want to step off of at the end of the day is the Cypress Cay Cayman LE 250.
 The Lowe Platinum 25 RFL is also outrageously comfy, and is another triple-pontoon contender that runs in the mid 40’s with Verado power.

-View some Harris Flotebote Solstice sales listings.
+View some Harris Flotebote Solstice boats for sale.

 For more information, visit Harris Flotebote.